 Modern Day Slavery Act Policy

-Coffey Group Whistleblowing Policy is intended to encourage Board members, employees and others to report suspected or actual occurrence(s) of illegal, unethical or inappropriate events (behaviours or practices) without retribution.
-For a full copy of the Coffey Groups Whistleblowing Policy click HERE.
+Coffey Whistleblowing Policy is intended to encourage Board members, employees and others to report suspected or actual occurrence(s) of illegal, unethical or inappropriate events (behaviours or practices) without retribution.
+For a full copy of the Coffey Whistleblowing Policy click HERE.

 Achilles operates the UVDB supplier management service on behalf of all the major UK utility organisations.
 By registering and pre-qualifying our company with this service we have become part of a utilities industry-wide scheme.
-This independent review and assessment audit ensures that the Coffey Group maintains its position and registration to the utility industry UVDB Verify Certification Scheme.
+This independent review and assessment audit ensures that Coffey maintains its position and registration to the utility industry UVDB Verify Certification Scheme.
 Click HERE for the certificate.

-The Coffey Group are registered and audit qualified to the Achilles Supply line supplier management service in Ireland, Achilles Supply line is a Supplier management community for the Irish utilities, transport, oil & gas and private sectors.
+Coffey are registered and audit qualified to the Achilles Supply line supplier management service in Ireland, Achilles Supply line is a Supplier management community for the Irish utilities, transport, oil & gas and private sectors.
 Click HERE for the certificate.